-Income tax expense was \$14.2 million, resulting in an effective tax rate of 6.7% for the fiscal year ended April 2, 2022, compared to income tax expense of \$20.3 million and an effective rate of 20.9% for the fiscal year ended April 3, 2021.
-The lower effective tax rate in the current year period primarily relates to \$35.7 million in estimated non-recurring net tax credits related to the sale of energy efficient homes between fiscal year 2018 and fiscal third quarter 2022, available under the Internal Revenue Code §45L, offset by an increase in income before income taxes.
-The tax credit for energy efficient homes expired in its current form as of December 31, 2021.
+Income tax expense was \$65.9 million, resulting in an effective tax rate of 21.5% for the fiscal year ended April 1, 2023, compared to income tax expense of \$14.2 million and an effective rate of 6.7% for the fiscal year ended April 2, 2022.
+The lower effective tax rate in the prior year period primarily related to \$35.7 million in net tax credits related to the sale of energy efficient homes available under the Internal Revenue Code §45L.

-Fiscal Year 2021 Compared to Fiscal Year 2020
+Fiscal Year 2022 Compared to Fiscal Year 2021

-See Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's 2021 Annual Report on Form 10-K.
+See Part II, Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's 2022 Annual Report on Form 10-K, as supplemented with the information below.